 Select up to 10 targeted audiences to which your content is most focused, relevant, or beneficial.

 Select all targeted ages that apply.

 Complete each of the below areas in as much detail as possible.

 This information allows reviewers to better understand and evaluate the proposal.
 Vague or insufficient responses will receive a lower score.

-Character limits for EACH numbered response below: Minimum of 100 characters (includes spaces), approximately 15 words; maximum of 2,000 characters (includes spaces), approximately 250 words
+Character limits for EACH numbered response below: Minimum of 100 characters (includes spaces), which is approximately 15 words; maximum of 2,000 characters (includes spaces), which is approximately 250 words

 1. In one sentence, summarize the main point you want attendees to take from this session.

 2. What are the themes, concepts, and/or examples you will elaborate upon during your presentation?